 Crumbling houses seem to be sinking into the canal as you watch.
-Crumbling they may be but sometimes these houses are amongst the most picturesque sights in Venice.
+Crumbling they may be, but sometimes these houses are among the most picturesque sights in Venice.
 They seem to capture the very essence of the city.

-Walk from the train station towards the Rialto Bridge and you are swept along in a tide of humanity.
-Suddenly, on your left as you cross a small bridge, you'll spot a sign in Hebrew pointing the way to the Sinagoghe ( Synagogue in English), which is located in the Venice Ghetto.
-Follow the signs and soon you are a world away from the Venice most tourists see.
+Walk from the train station towards the Rialto Bridge, and you are swept along in a tide of humanity.
+Suddenly, on your left as you cross a small bridge, you'll spot a sign in Hebrew pointing the way to the Sinagoga (synagogue in English), which is located in the Venice Ghetto.
+Follow the signs, and soon you are a world away from the Venice most tourists see.
 You can find out more about this wonderful corner of Venice here.

-Everybody knows about Burano and Murano but there's another island, just a bridge away from Venice, that nobody ever visits.
-This photo was taken in July and, apart from a few locals, there was not a single tourist.
+Everybody knows about Burano and Murano, but there's another secret little island, just a bridge away from Venice, that nobody ever visits.
+This photo was taken in July, and, apart from a few locals, there was not a single tourist.

-Sometimes, you'll take a turn away from the crowds and barely five minutes later you'll come across the exceptional: somewhere like the Contarini del Bovolo.
+Sometimes, you'll take a turn away from the crowds, and barely five minutes later, you'll come across something exceptional—somewhere like the Contarini del Bovolo.

-A spiral staircase leads you up and around a medieval tower, out upon a terrace, to a view that leaves you gasping... if the staircase hasn't left you breathless already :)
+A spiral staircase leads you up and around a medieval tower, out upon a wide terrace, to finally gaze upon a view that leaves you gasping.
+That's if the climb up the staircase hasn't left you gasping for air already.

 You can read more about the Contarini del Bovolo here.

-The Trattoria Vedova in Cannaregio, which I include in my Venice and Veneto restaurant guide.
-They offer really great local dishes and fresh seafood at prices which are amazing for Venice.
-Their meatballs are legendary too - reputed to be the best in Venice.
-They are good but my mother's meatballs are better.
+The Trattoria Vedova in Cannaregio, which I include in my Venice and Veneto restaurant guide, they offer really great local dishes and fresh seafood at prices that are amazing for Venice.
+Their meatballs are legendary too, reputed to be the best in Venice.
+I have to admit that they are good... but my mother's meatballs are better.

-In the Castello neighborhood of Venice is a rather unusual three sided building, and a book store unlike any other.
-Rumor has it that this was once the Red Light district of Venice?
+In the Castello neighborhood of Venice, there is a rather unusual three-sided building and a book store unlike any other.
+Rumor has it that this was once the Red Light District of Venice.
 Is that true?
 Find out the answer to that, and enter into that very strange book store, in our Castello guide.

 Another almost silent canal.
 The only sound is the gentle lapping of water and the occasional clatter of dishes being washed somewhere.
-Sometimes, on the wind, you'll catch a a few seconds of a gondolier far away, singing a song that bring tears to your eyes.
+Sometimes, on the wind, you'll catch a few seconds of a gondolier far away singing a song that brings tears to your eyes.

 Washday in Venice means hanging out your washing wherever you can.
 You aren't allowed to hang it out front, over the public walkways, so it hangs out over the back canals or next to your gondola :-)